What should you know about our Investment Philosophy?

-We believe a steady, low risk approach to investing is the best way to reach your goals.
-Because we seek to build portfolios with lower volatility, our clients are less likely to deviate from the investment strategy when the markets inevitably have a downturn.
-We hope that by reducing the risk in the portfolio and granting the clients final say on investment decisions, our clients will be able to sleep more peacefully at night feeling confident that their financial security is in good hands.
+We believe that a steady, risk appropriate approach to investing is the best way to reach your goals.
+By building portfolios targeted towards an acceptable range of volatility, our clients are less likely to deviate from the investment strategy when the markets inevitably have a downturn.
+We hope that by reducing “excess” risk in the portfolio, our clients will be able to sleep more peacefully at night feeling confident that their financial security is in good hands.

-To begin the process, we take an inventory of our client’s investable assets, review cash or liquidity needs, and discuss short and long-term goals.
+To begin the process, we take an inventory of our client’s investable assets, review their cash & liquidity needs, and discuss short and long-term goals.
 We develop an investment strategy to meet these goals, keeping in mind the client’s specific time horizon and risk tolerance level.
 Finally, we monitor all portfolios on a regular basis to ensure that the asset allocation and individual positions continue to be appropriate for the client’s ongoing situation.
-We execute investment transactions on a non-discretionary basis.
-The client must approve of a transaction before it is initiated.
-That means that our clients retain full control over their portfolios and all investment decisions.

 Mutual funds and exchange-traded funds (ETF’s) are our preferred investment choices for implementing our philosophy.
-The investment selections must have been in existence for at least three years, have a related history, or be tied to an established index before we will consider allocating funds to the investment.
-We also prefer to work with those mutual fund companies with longer histories of consistency in management personnel.
+Investments that are selected for inclusion in the portfolios should be in existence for at least three years, have a related performance history, or be tied to an established index before we will consider allocating funds to the investment.
+We also prefer to work with those fund companies with a history of consistency in management personnel.

 Mutual funds and ETF’s also offer professional management and maximum diversification.
 A properly diversified portfolio is not subject to the same financial risk as owning an individual stock.
 A balanced mutual fund portfolio spreads risk among many stocks, industries and asset classes, which should lower the overall risk of a portfolio.